 Implementation of the RTMF program was approved by Fresno COG in October 2009 and became effective on January 1, 2010.
-The program provides funding for major projects in the Regional Transportation Program and to a list of other freeway interchanges not included in the Regional Transportation Program.
-It is anticipated the RTMF may generate \$144.7 million over the 20-year period.
-For the Short-term Regional Transportation Program, it is anticipated that the RTMF may generate \$140.3 million by 2023/24.
-Projecting the collection of RTMF funding is difficult since the building industry is still recovering from the recent recession.
+The program provides funding for major projects in the Regional Transportation Program and to a list of other freeway interchanges not

+Projecting the collection of RTMF funding is difficult since the building industry is likely to be significantly impacted by the COVID 19 economic downturn.
 The build-up of RTMF program funding to a level adequate to provide anticipated construction will take years, and advocates for all the nominated projects are anxious to have their projects built as soon as possible.
 As a result, the schedule included in Tables 9 and 10 considers a mixture of Measure C, STIP, and RTMF program funds to deliver the projects as early as possible.
+The FCTA Board also established a RTMF loan program whereby as yet uncollected fees necessary to build projects may be loaned from Measure C cash reserves to the RTMF program.
 The mix of funding for each project does not represent a firm commitment at this stage and RTMF program funding is subject to change as actual proceeds are collected and future projections change.